amatov/SegmentationBiomarkerCTC/coverslip/low_resolution/README.md

   <matlabroot>*\toolbox\compiler\deploy\win64\MCRInstaller.exe

-For more information about the MCR and the MCR Installer, see “Working With the MCR” in the MATLAB Compiler User’s Guide.
+For more information about the MCR and the MCR Installer, see “Working With the MCR” in the Matlab Compiler User’s Guide.

 NOTE: You will need administrator rights to run MCRInstaller.